ga4gh/vrs/docs/source/appendices/associating_annotations.rst

 annotations scales better in size and distributes better across multiple data sources.

+..
+TODO:: rewrite for 2.x and Categorical Variation integration.

 The Genomic Knowledge Standards Work Stream is currently developing a Value Object Descriptors policy to provide a standardized way to associate common annotations with VRS objects as part of the `VRSATILE`_